 The name of this document varies from country to country, so make sure you get an official document proving the lack of any police, criminal or judicial record; a simple national police check isn’t enough and won’t be accepted.

 If you are not sure which document in your home country is accepted, check below or, if you don’t find your home country in our list, best check with the Peruvian consulate.
-They should know as the check is as well needed when applying for a Peruvian resident visa at a consulate.

 Some tips and recommendations